xumulus/magento2-fast-product-images/README.md

 Join us in our fight to kill image loaders and spinners.
 They do nothing to improve the user experience.

-Read more about it here.
+Read more about it [here](https://xumulus.com/kill-the-loader-how-to-improve-your-magento-2-product-page-load-time/ "How to speed your Magento product page load").

+Uou can see it live [here](https://demo.xumulus.com/breathe-easy-tank.html)

 # magento2-fast-product-images
 Magento 2 fast product images removes the loading image from product images.